DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 }
 ```

 The response will be similar to the following.
-Note that this is just a simulation and is NOT an actual Transaction and it does not have a `transactionId`.
-As you can see, in this case, the maximum value this Card can provide is $55.
-You can also see in the `transactionBreakdown`,  this is coming two different Value Stores, one with $50 value (which is the principal Value Store of the Card) and the other with $5 value (which is the attached promotion).
+Note that this is just a simulation and NOT an actual Transaction; for instance, it does not have a `transactionId`.
+The response indicates that for this Transaction, the maximum value this Card can provide is $55.
+By checking the `transactionBreakdown`,  you can see that this value is coming from two different Value Stores: one with a $50 value (which is the principal Value Store of the Card), and the other with a $5 value (which is the attached promotion).

 ```javascript
 {